mathornton01/DFT-Distance-Exploration-SARS-Cov-2/DFTDistance.md

 ## Example Statistics Output

 The run will store the 3 computed pairwise distances in the order (A,B), (A,C), and (B,C).
-In order to extract a more familiar pairwise distance matrix from the returned pairwise distrance vector the familiar `squareform(DFTD)` may be used, if
+In order to extract a more familiar pairwise distance matrix from the returned pairwise distance vector the familiar `squareform(DFTD)` may be used, you can use the `linkage(DFTD)` in order to construct a dendrogram for the data use the commands: `dendrogram(linkage(DFTD))`.

 ```
 Number of Sequences:3